thomasebsmith/recipes/README.md

 ### v0.1 (In Progress)
 - API to view ingredients and recipes
 - API to create new ingredients and recipes
-- API to edit recipes (i.e. create new versions)
+- API to create new versions of recipes
 - Basic database optimizations (low query count, ID cache)
 - Validation of all API endpoints